-The photographer and Ohio Magazine contributor discusses her new book highlighting the beauty of the Buckeye State.
+The photographer and Ohio Magazine contributor discusses her book highlighting the beauty of the Buckeye State.

 Laura Watilo Blake has ridden a camel through the Sahara Desert and hung from the side of a mountain in Switzerland, but her newest adventure is focused a little closer to home.

 The Cleveland-based photographer and filmmaker, whose travel documentary “Tripped Up” premiered in April at the Cleveland International Film Festival, is also the author of the recently released Ohio: A Photographic Journey.

 The 80-page book features more than 110 photos Watilo Blake captured throughout Ohio.
 Spanning landscapes and cityscapes, the collection highlights the beauty of urban centers and rural spaces alike, from the bustling cultural hub of our capital city to the quiet serenity of Hocking Hills State Park’s water-carved Rock House cave.

 “Even though it was summer, it was quiet and there was no one around because it was kind of misting and rainy,” Watilo Blake recalls of her visit to the Rock House.
 “It really is a magical experience when you don’t have all these people passing you on the trail.”

 Farcountry Press — a Helena, Montana-based publisher specializing in color photography books showcasing America’s cities, states, national parks and wildlife — approached Watilo Blake about collaborating on an Ohio book.
 The photographer, a frequent contributor to Great Lakes Publishing (the parent company of Ohio Magazine, Cleveland Magazine and Lake Erie Living), submitted more than 300 images for consideration.
 Many of the photos were taken during Watilo Blake’s travels throughout the state on assignment, while others were created after she landed the book deal.